Dadeesamuel/voting-information/readme.md

-# ACEDU AMUSEMENT PARK
+# voting information

-The amusement park is a site where acedu students and staff register to view games they can actual play for future references.
+this is a site the enables you to check your voting status and give you more infomation about voting in nigeria.

 ## How to visit

-[click](https://dadeesamuel.github.io/amusement-park) to visit our store.
+[click](<https://dadeesamuel.github.io/voting> information) to visit the site.

 ## TABLE OF CONTENT